bjornevik/jq_playground/README.md

 See [compacted.json](outputs/compacted.json) for result.

-## Construct new file from existing JSON
+## Construct new structure from existing JSON

 ### Each line = value of a field